Global Economic History (Econ 342)

 Lecture Slides

 Below are links to lecture slides for the class.
 Note that many of the slides may make zero sense without the context of what we were discussing in class.
 Hopefully they made some sense to students at the time.
+At the back of each set of slides are the various announcements made at the start of each class which may help make sense of how the readings and assignments fit into lectures.
 Also note that each link below is to a pdf file that covers several lectures' worth of slides.
 Some of the files are quite large.

 Introduction